oneoffcoder/books/sphinx/python-intro/source/loops.rst

       print(f'{user_input}')

-for-each
+for
 --------

-The ``for-each`` loop is best understood when looping over the elements of a collections.
-To appreciate the power of the ``for-each`` loop, let's see what it would take to print a list of 10 numbers without a ``for-each`` loop.
+The ``for`` loop is best understood when iterating over the elements of a collection.
+To appreciate its power, let's see what it would take to print a list of 10 numbers without a ``for`` loop.

 .. code-block:: python
    :linenos: